sagemath/sagewiki_to_gh-2022-10-10/Coding_Theory.md

     * Create a base class for codes over (ZZ mod N).
 See =6452 for the relevant base module structure.
 Create a class for the famous Z4 codes and their embedding into binary codes.

-=== ACTIS: Full-time developer for Coding Theory in Sage ===
+=== A bit a history : ACTIS, bootstrapping Coding Theory in Sage ===

-For 2 years, 2014-2016, David Lucas (dlucas) was hired to (re)develop coding theory functionality for Sage.
-The "advisors" of this project were Johan Rosenkilde, Clément Pernet and Daniel Augot.
+Johan Rosenkilde, Clément Pernet and Daniel Augot got INRIA funding for a 2 years project, ACTIS ("Algorithmic Coding Theory in Sage), 2014-2016, and David Lucas (dlucas) was hired to (re)develop coding theory functionality for Sage, with a strong bias towards algebraic codes and their associated decoding algorithms.

-We are still in the immediate post-phase of this project:

-    * Migrate Issues pointed out on the [[https://bitbucket.org/lucasdavid/sage_coding_project/issues/155/problems-with-linear_codepy|ACTIS Bitbucket issue tracker]] to tickets and to here.
+We are in the immediate post-phase of this project, which is now finished.
+Yet there are some issues that we pointed out on the (deprecated) [[https://bitbucket.org/lucasdavid/sage_coding_project/issues/155/problems-with-linear_codepy|ACTIS Bitbucket issue tracker]] which need to be moved to trac.